 As an organization, we have not yet completed any Clinical Trials.
 We completed our AXA1125-003 Clinical Study in 2020 and initiated a Phase 2b Clinical Trial of AXA1125 in the second quarter of 2021, in which we are enrolling patients with NASH.
-We also initiated a Phase 2a Clinical Trial of AXA1125 for the treatment of Long COVID in December 2021.
-Additionally, we completed our AXA1665-002 Clinical Study in 2020 and initiated a Phase 2 Clinical Trial of AXA1665 in the second quarter of 2021, in which we are enrolling patients who have experienced at least one prior OHE episode.
+We also initiated a Phase 2a Clinical Trial of AXA1125 for the treatment of Long COVID in December 2021, in which we completed enrollment of patients in May 2022.